wangerekaharun/CustomComposeReactions/README.md

 )
 ```

-From the code above, as before, you add your `CustomReactionOptions` component, passing in the `selectedMessage` and your `customReactionIcons' .
+From the code above, as before, you add your `CustomReactionOptions` component, passing in the `selectedMessage` and your `customReactionIcons`.
 Here, the only difference is that you use the [Stream low-level client](https://github.com/GetStream/stream-chat-android/tree/main/stream-chat-android-client/) to send reactions.
 Running the app, you should have the size animation when you tap a single reaction.

 ![reaction icon size animation](images/reaction_icon_size_animation.gif "Reaction Icon Size Animation.")